 From Koh Chang to Siem Reap – Through-Tickets

-The minibus drives on and off the boat.
-Next stop is an LPG station.
-All the minibuses fill up at the same stations so it takes time, maybe 30 minutes or more.
-Afterwards, though, you do then head straight to the border, arriving around 12.30.
+The next stop is an LPG station, where all the minibuses fill up so that can take time, maybe 30 minutes or more.
+Afterwards, though, you do then head straight to the border, arriving around 13.00.

 Once at the border, you follow the visa process outlined above.
-Any other request, exhortation, threat about visas from anyone before the border, near the border, in restaurants within spitting distance of the border can be politely ignored or brushed away with “already have one” replies.
+Any other request about visas from anyone before the border or in restaurants within spitting distance of the border can be politely ignored or brushed away with “already have one” replies.

-And while we’re here, do not exchange any money any where near the border – this will be a rip-off.
+Do not exchange any money any where near the border – this will be a rip-off.

 Share Taxi Alternatives